jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

     a.
 Make sure to open the proper firewall ports and note that the first server will be the webserver and requires the apache2, php, php-mysql, and the php-client library only.
     b.
 The second database server requires the `mysql-server` package.
 Make one to be Ubuntu, and the other to be Fedora/CentOS.

-12) Install the Ghost Blogging Platform on a single OS of your choice.

-    a.
-Install nodejs, nginx, and mysql prerequisites.
-    b.
-Create a directory in your home directory called **ghost-files**.
-Execute the install tutorial in the next step in that directory.
-    c.
-Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.

 #### Footnotes

 [^145]: [https://askubuntu.com/questions/704361/why-is-my-network-interface-named-enp0s25-instead-of-eth0?rq=1](https://askubuntu.com/questions/704361/why-is-my-network-interface-named-enp0s25-instead-of-eth0?rq=1 "why-is-my-network-interface-named-enp0s25-instead-of-eth0?")